+Figure 2 | Base-prompt used in ToxTempAssistant, including an explicit instruction to respond “Answer not found in document” when the required information is not present in the provided source text.

+Figure 3 | Schematic diagram of the two-arm evaluation of ToxTempAssistant, as detailed in Section 2.
+Table 1 describes the positive-control documents; Table S2 describes the negative-control documents.

-Figure 2 | Confusion matrix used to analyse the ToxTempAssistant evaluation data.
+Figure 4 | Confusion matrix used to analyse the ToxTempAssistant evaluation data.
 It shows key metrics and corresponding equations.
-A trivial response is defined as “Answer not found in documents”.
 We use cosine similarity above threshold τ (cosθ >τ ) to distinguish between correct and false answers for the positive control dataset, whereas any non-trivial response given in the negative control is considered false.
 A trivial answer is the exact string “Answer not found in document”.
 A non-trivial answer is any other content.
 Within the positive control, a non-trivial answer is a true positive (TP) if its semantic similarity to the reference exceeds the fixed threshold τ, and a false negative (FN) otherwise (either trivial or below threshold).
 Within the negative control, a trivial answer is a true negative (TN), and any non-trivial answer is a false positive (FP).